 Environmental Justice activists approach environmental protection in a different way than those groups that focus solely on environmental issues.
 These activists consider the environment to be where “we live, work and play, go to school (and sometimes pray).”
-They act to right the wrongs of environmental racism, which is typically due to the intended or unintended consequences of regulations that may be selectively enforced or not enforced at all, resulting in negative impacts on people of color.
+They act to right the wrongs of environmental racism, which is typically due to the intended or unintended consequences of regulations that may be selectively enforced or not enforced at all, resulting in negative impacts on black and brown communities.

 When they hear about industrial pollution, people often think about factories with billowing smokestacks.
-However, the food industry, with its factory farms and slaughterhouses, can also be considered a major contributor of pollution that affects the health of communities of color and low-income communities, because more often than not they locate their facilities in the areas where these people live.
-“Swine CAFOs [Confined Animal Feeding Operations] are disproportionately located in communities of color and regions of poverty …” say Maria C. Mirabelli, Steve Wing, Stephen W. Marshall, and Timothy C. Wilcosky of the School of Public Health at the University of North Carolina-Chapel Hill.
+However, the food industry, with its factory farms and slaughterhouses, can also be considered a major contributor of pollution that affects the health of black and brown communities and low-income communities, because more often than not they locate their facilities in the areas where these people live.
+“Swine CAFOs [Confined Animal Feeding Operations] are disproportionately located in black and brown communities and regions of poverty …” say Maria C. Mirabelli, Steve Wing, Stephen W. Marshall, and Timothy C. Wilcosky of the School of Public Health at the University of North Carolina-Chapel Hill.

 In North Carolina, it has been said that the number of pigs on factory farms exceeds the total population of people in the state.
 The contamination from North Carolina pig farms has yielded dangerous concentrations of groundwater nitrates, a leading cause of blue baby syndrome.
 Hydrogen sulfide has also caused noticeable increases in respiratory ailments near these sites.
-And because of the location of these industrialized farms, those affected most are low-income communities of color.
+And because of the location of these industrialized farms, those affected most are low-income black and brown communities.

 Corporations may also locate to these rural areas either believing that the residents do not have the political will and won’t present obstacles, or that these low-income residents need the jobs and will not complain.
 Environmental Justice activists consider the latter reason to be a form of economic extortion—having to accept the negative health consequences and adverse effects on the environment in order to have a job.
 This scenario is fortunately not a given with more frequent challenges being made to these injustices.